jlegatheaux/cnss/README.md

 link 0.0 1.0 10000000 10 0.0 0.0 down
 ```

 introduces a link from interface 0 of node 0 to interface 0 of node 1 with a 10 Mbps bit rate, 0.0 error rate, 0.0 jitter and starting in state down.
-Jitter is defined as percentage of the link bandwidth and the propagation time varies randomly in the range [latency .. latency * jitter].
+Jitter is defined as percentage of the link bandwidth and the propagation time varies randomly in the interval [latency .. latency * jitter].

+### Configuration defined commands events

 The configuration file can also introduce several types of events to be fired at given time steps.
 The general syntax is *event_name time_of_event event_parameters*.
-Here are examples of the available events.
+Here are some examples of the available events.

 ```
 traceroute 12000 origin_node destination_node
 dumpappstate 8000 [ all | node id ]
 dumproute 1000 [ all | node id ]
-dumpPacketStats 120000 [ all | node id ]
+dumppacketstats 120000 [ all | node id ]
 uplink / downlink 18000 link_origin link_destination
 dumpcontrolstate 8000 [ all | node id ]
 ```

 The first one sends a *tracing packet* at *time = 12000* from *from_node* to *destination_node*.
-Tracing packets are directly recognized by nodes kernels and allow tracing the path from origin to destination in the current configuration, using the instantiated *control algorithms*.
+Tracing packets are directly recognized by nodes kernels and allow tracing the path from origin to destination, in the current configuration, using the instantiated *control algorithms*.

 The *dumpappstate* one delivers a *dumpappstate event* at *time = 8000* to the *Application Algorithm* of all nodes or to a specific one.

 The *dumproute* one delivers a *dumproute event* at *time = 1000* to the *Control Algorithm* of all nodes or to a specific one.

-The *dumpPacketsStats* one delivers a *dump packet statistics event* at *time = 120000* to all nodes or to a specific one.
+The *dumppacketsstats* one delivers a *dump packet statistics event* at *time = 120000* to all nodes or to a specific one.

 The *uplink / downlink* ones delivers an *uplink event or a down link event* at *time = 18000* to the *Control Algorithm* of all nodes or to a specific one.